komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/insert.md

 The `returning` function is supported only in the following Dialects:
 - H2
 - MariaDB
+- Oracle Database
 - PostgreSQL
 - SQL Server

+However, there are the following limitations when using the `returning` function with Oracle Database Dialect:
+- R2DBC is not supported
+- Combination with the `multiple` function is not supported
+- Combination with the `onDuplicateKeyIgnore` function or the `onDuplicateKeyUpdate` functions is not supported.

 {{< /alert >}}

 ## options